-- In large bowl beat eggs with an electric hand mixer.
-Add sugar and beat for a minute or two until completely combined.
-Pour in the oil and melted butter, with beaters running, and then add vanilla.
-In a separate bowl, stir together flour, cornmeal, salt and baking powder.
+- In large bowl beat the eggs with an electric hand mixer.
+Add the sugar and beat for a minute or two until completely combined.
+Pour in the oil and melted butter, with beaters running, and then add the vanilla.
+In a separate bowl, stir together the flour, cornmeal, salt and baking powder.

-- Using a wooden spoon, mix flour mixture into wet mixture, a little at a time, alternating with the milk.
+- Using a wooden spoon, mix the flour mixture into the wet mixture, a little at a time, alternating with the milk.

 - Add the blueberries and mix with the wooden spoon just until combined.
 Divide the batter between the prepared muffin cups.

-- Bake in preheated oven for 15 to 17 minutes, or until lightly golden brown.
-Remove from oven and allow muffins to cool for about 10 or 15 minutes and then carefully remove from muffin tin to cool completely.
+- Bake for 15 to 17 minutes, or until lightly golden brown.
+Remove from the oven and allow the muffins to cool for about 10 or 15 minutes and then carefully remove them from the muffin tin to cool completely.